-Machine Maximum stake (from Maximum prize (from Allowed premises
+Machine Maximum Maximum Allowed premises

+category stake (from prize (from · ···· · · · · · · · · · · · · · · ·

-category April April
+3.7 April 2019) April 2019)

-2019 January 2019 January

-2014)) 2014)

 Α unlimited unlimited Regional casino

 B1 £5 £10,000 (with Large casino, small casino,

 an option of a pre- Act Casino and

 maximum Regional Casino.

+£20,000 l regionial d'active

-£20,000 linked to a
+linked to a

 progressive

 jackpot on a

 premises

 basis only

-B2 £2100 £500 Betting premises and
+B2 £2 £500 Betting premises and

 tracks occupied by pool

 betting and all of the above

 B3 £2 £500 Bingo premises, adult

 gaming centre and all of

-DOA 00 0500 the above
+the above

 B3A £2 £500 Members club or Miners

+Welfare institute only

-B4 £2 £400 Welfare institute only Members club or miners
+B4 £2 £400 Members club or miners

-D4 LZ 2400 welfare club, commercial
+welfare club, commercial

 club and all of the above

 С £1 £100 Family entertainment

 centre(with Commission

 operating licence,

 qualifying alcohol licenced

 premises(without)additional

 gaming machine permit),

 qualifying alcohol licenced

+premises ( with additional

-premises (with additional LA gaming machine
+LA gaming machine

 permit) and all of the above

 D money 10p £5 Travelling fairs,

 prize unlicensed(permit) Family

-· entertainment centre and
+entertainment centre and

 all of the above

 D non- 30p £8 All of the above

 money

 prize(other

 than crane

+grab

-grab machine)
+machine)

 D non- £1 £50 All of the above

 money prize

-(crane grab
+( crane grab

 machine)

 D combined 10p £8 (of which All of the above

 money and no more than

 non-money £5 may be

 prize (other money prize)

 than coin

 pusher or

 penny falls

 machines)

 D combined 20p £20 (of which All of the above.

 money and no more than

 non-money £10 may be a

 prize (coin money prize)

 pusher or

+penny falls

+machine)